jakobcampos/jakobcampos/README.md

 </div>

 ### 🌋  About Me :
-"Hey, I'm Jakob.
+Hey, I'm Jakob.
 I'm all about clean and simple code as a developer.
 I mostly work with JavaScript and love both coding and design.
-Besides tech stuff, you'll find me trail running, making coffee, planning trips, or out on my motorcycle."

 ###  :hammer_and_wrench: Languages and Tools :
 <div>